LadaLegends/ClientSnow/README.md

 ## About
 **Enhance your server's atmosphere with lightweight, client-side snowfall.**

 ClientSnow is a high-performance particle plugin designed for modern Minecraft servers.
-Unlike traditional weather systems, this plugin handles particle spawning asynchronously, ensuring **0.00ms impact on your server's TPS**.
+Unlike traditional weather systems, this plugin handles particle spawning asynchronously.

 ## Features
-- **Fully Asynchronous**: All calculations, player logic, and particle spawning are handled by the modern Paper AsyncScheduler.
-This ensures 0.00ms impact on your MSPT/TPS.
+- **Asynchronous Engine**: Built on Paper's AsyncScheduler, offloading all particle logic to separate threads to maintain a perfect 20.0 TPS even on high-population servers.
 - **Minimal RAM Footprint**: The plugin uses primitive-based math and avoids object allocation in the main loop, making it virtually invisible to the Garbage Collector.
 - **Zero Lag Architecture**: All calculations and particle spawning happen in separate threads.
 - **Player Control**: Users can toggle snow for themselves with /clientsnow enable|disable.